Find Free Snohomish County Public Records: Arrest, Probation & More

 It’s also possible to order copies of divorce case documents online using the Washington State Digital Archives.
 Regular copies cost 50 cents per page, while certified copies cost $6.

-Request Marriage and Divorce Certificates From the Washington State Dept. of Health — You can also check if someone is married or divorced by requesting records from Washington State’s Health Department.21
+Request Marriage & Divorce Certificates From the Washington State Dept. of Health — You can also check if someone is married or divorced by requesting records from Washington State’s Health Department.21

 This record custodian maintains marriage and divorce records dating back to 1968.
 These include records for events that happened in other Washington counties — which makes this a good option if you’re not sure the marriage or divorce took place in Snohomish County.

-Copies start at $25 per record and can be ordered by phone by calling 866-687-1464 or by mailing a Marriage and Divorce Certificate Order form to this address:
+Copies start at $25 per record and can be ordered by phone by calling 866-687-1464 or by mailing a Marriage & Divorce Certificate Order form to this address:

 Department of Health